data-forge/data-forge-js/README.md

 	var series = dataFrame.getSeries(5);

-Create a new data frame from a sub-set of columns:
+Create a new dataframe from a sub-set of columns:

-	var columnSubset = df.getColumnsSubset(["Some-Column", "Some-Other-Column"]);
+	var columnSubset = df.subset(["Some-Column", "Some-Other-Column"]);

 ## Enumerating a series

-Use an iterator to lazily iterate a series:
+Use an iterator to lazily enumerate a series:

 	var iterator = someSeries.getIterator();
 	while (iterator.moveNext()) {